 Housing facilities for male and female graduate students are offered based on space availability.
 Graduate students are eligible to apply for resident status in May as soon as they are accepted into a graduate degree program.
 Application does not guarantee that a room will be available.
-Students are informed in mid-August whether placement can be made.
+Students are informed prior to mid-August whether placement can be made.

 Resident graduates are expected to adhere to the same policies and procedures under the university's residence hall agreement as the undergraduate population, including a commitment to room and board for the full academic year.
 Exceptions to the one-year obligation can be made for those who are only at the university attending classes for one semester.

-Graduate students desiring on-campus placement should contact the director of university housing prior to Aug.
+Graduate students desiring on-campus placement should contact the director of residence life prior to Aug.
 15 for information on availability of housing.
 Those wishing to live on campus will be placed based on availability of spaces set aside for graduate students.

-Housing may also be available to graduate students, on a limited basis, in the residence halls at \$30 per night (which includes two meals) during the academic year.
-Inquiries may be directed to the university housing office in O'Shea Hall.
+Housing may also be available to graduate students, on a limited basis, in the residence halls at \$35 per night during the academic year.
+Inquiries may be directed to the Office of Residence Life in O'Shea Hall.